pliactyl/pliactyl/README.md

 # pliactyl
-A completely python implementation of Dashactyl.
+A complete python implementation of Dashactyl with my own *twist*.